davidgumberg/prnotes/ibd/coinsview.md

 version in the parent (backing) cache", a `DIRTY` entry gets written on the next cache flush.

+`FRESH`ness, in short, indicates that if this coin gets spent, don't worry about propogating that change to the backing cache.

-`FRESH`ness indicates *either* "the parent cache does not have this coin" *or* "it is a spent coin in the parent cache." `FRESH` coins can be spent without being deleted from the parent cache on the next flush since the parent either 1) does not know about the coin or 2) knows about the coin and knows that it is spent.
+Specifically, `FRESH`ness means *either* "the parent cache does not have this coin" *or* "it is a spent coin in the parent cache." `FRESH` coins can be spent without being deleted from the parent cache on the next flush since the parent either 1) does not know about the coin or 2) knows about the coin and knows that it is spent.

 `coins.h` provides the following summary of the valid (5 out of 8) possible states of these three indicators on a cache entry: